gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Reflection.Loader/README.md

 }
 ```

-Please note how Alberto wrote an implementation inside a static constructor while leaving `Activate` method empty.
+Please note how Alberto put the implementation inside a static constructor while leaving `Activate` method empty.
-In that way, he was able to achieve a single mode of execution, where the actual assembly loader initialization takes place only once on a first call to `Activate` method.
+In that way, he was able to achieve a one-shot mode of execution, where the actual assembly loader initialization takes place only once on a first call to `Activate` method.
 Smart.

 But even if Alberto did not create a singleton, `AssemblyAutoLoader` is smart enough to do the right job out of the box.